 It includes a sauna, hammam, outdoor swimming pool (shared with the Novotel next door) and an excellent treatment menu.

-I loved this hotel, it was perfect in every way for our short-but-sweet city break.
+I loved the Sofitel Marseille Vieux Port, it was perfect in every way for our short-but-sweet city break.
 From the service to the staff and amenities we couldn’t have asked for more.
 The fantastic location is also a real winner, being close to all of the must see sights is a major plus.
 All I can say is I’ll be dreaming about that breakfast with a view for a long time.

 Do you have a great value holiday stay?
 Let me know in the comments box below.

 If you enjoyed this post, head to why you should visit Marseille where I show you around all the must-see sights.